Cristina Nita-Rotaru

 A successful research experience should require you to interact with a faculty advisor, several Ph.D. students, participate in a lab's activities, and learn more about career opportunities.
 It should allow you to learn something you have not already learned in a class, and provide a safe place for you to fail.
 That's right, you need to learn how to fail in order to succeed.

-How you can do research as an undergraduate.
+How you can do research as an undergraduate student.

-Most opportunities to do research come in three forms: class related work for which you receive credit, employment for which you get paid, or none of these.
+Most opportunities to do research come in three forms: class related work for which you receive credit, employment for which you get paid, or none of these -- you can engage in research outside the academic structure and without getting paid.
 Below are some examples:

 • Take an independent study